NTNU-IHB/Vico/README.md

 ### Scripting

 [kts](https://github.com/markaren/kts) can be used to run arbitrary Kotlin code with maven dependencies, which means that you may use Vico as a dependency in your script.

 ### How to build

 Simple execute `./gradlew build` in a shell.
 The CLI will be located under `cli/build/install`. <br>
 To publish the library to your local maven installation, execute `./gradlew pulishToMavenLocal`.

 ### Development

 As Vico is written in Kotlin, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended IDE for development.

-JDK8 is required.
+Currently, JDK8 is required.

 > Want to simplify the creation of SSP archives?
 Check out [sspgen](https://github.com/NTNU-IHB/sspgen) <br>